pahud/cdk-ec2spot/README.md

 # `cdk-ec2spot`

-CDK construct library that allows you to create EC2 Spot instances with AWS AutoScaling Group or SpotFleet
+CDK construct library that allows you to create EC2 Spot instances with `AWS AutoScaling Group`, `Spot Fleet` or just single `Spot Instance`.

 # Sample